survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 ## Controlling UglifyJS through Webpack

 An UglifyJS feature known as **mangling** will be enabled by default.
 The feature will reduce local function and variable names to a minimum, usually to a single character.
-It can also rewrite properties to a more compact format.
+It can also rewrite properties to a more compact format if configured specifically.

 Given these transformations can break your code, you have to be a little careful.
 A good example of this is Angular 1 and its dependency injection system.
 As it relies on strings, you must be careful not to mangle those or else it will fail to work.